tstih/more/README.md

 }
 ~~~

-In the example above full path is used as a node key.
+In the example above the full path is used as a node key.
 If you wanted to draw
-organigram, you'd probably use database identifier of a person.
+organigram, you'd probably use database identifier of a person as the key.

   > Dislaimer: Letting the above file feed scan your `c:` drive is a very bad idea.
+    Just sayin'.

 ### Drawing functions

-There are two events that you can subscribe to: the `DrawEdge` to an edge i.e. a line
+There are two events that you can subscribe to: the `DrawEdge` event to an edge i.e. a line
 connecting two nodes.
-And the `DrawNode` to draw a node.
+And the `DrawNode` event to draw a node.
 Both events will pass you
 node key, node rectangle, and an instance of the `Graphics` to use for drawing.

+ > ...but drawing nodes and edges is your job.

-Here are sample  implementations for both events.
+Here are sample implementations of drawing inside both events.

 ~~~cs
 private void _hierarchy_DrawEdge(object sender, DrawEdgeEventArgs e)